 From Acceptance to Publication

 Congratulations!
 It is now time to format your paper per the publisher’s official style requirements, which you can find on the Oxford University Press web site for RCFS.
+For examples of citation and reference style, please see our guide.

 Once your paper is formatted, please send a PDF or Word file to the journal’s Managing Editor.
 If your paper’s source file is LaTeX, please send a PDF version.
 If your paper’s source file is Word, please send the Word version; this will make it easier for you to make changes during copy editing.